-The red muscle meat, raw meaty bones, and vegetables in step three should remain the same ingredients as fed in step two.
-Step three of the raw transition is meant to introduce liver and secreting organs, which increases the available nutrients of the meals fed.
+The red muscle meat, raw meaty bones, and vegetables in step three should remain the same ingredients as in step two.
+Step three of the raw transition is meant to introduce liver and secreting organs, which increases the available nutrients of the meals.

 Secreting organs are nutrient-dense, so a little goes a long way!
-They are high in fat-soluble vitamins, water-soluble vitamins, and minerals in comparison to other ingredients fed in a raw diet, which makes secreting organs an ideal food to include in raw diets to ensure essential nutrients are met.
+They are high in fat-soluble vitamins, water-soluble vitamins, and minerals in comparison to other ingredients.
+This makes secreting organs an ideal food to include in raw diets to ensure essential nutrients are met.

-Liver is the first secreting organ recommended to introduce in step three of the transition process.
-Out of all organ options, raw liver is highly recommended to feed in raw diets.
+Liver is the first secreting organ to introduce in step three of the transition process.
+Out of all the organ options, raw liver is strongly recommended to include in raw diets.
 Liver includes a high concentration of the essential nutrient, Vitamin A, and is a good source of minerals such as copper and iron.

 Liver from different animal species will yield different nutrient levels.
-On average, beef liver and chicken liver are the easiest liver options to source in supermarkets.
+On average, beef liver and chicken liver are the easiest options to source in supermarkets.
 Beef or other ruminant liver is an ideal choice to provide essential copper.

-Secreting organs are recommended to introduce in step three following the introduction of liver.
-Secreting organs are beneficial to providing additional essential nutrients that raw liver does not provide.
-Raw secreting organs, particularly kidneys, provide every B vitamin in substantial amounts and is an excellent source of minerals such as selenium.
+Other secreting organs are introduced in step three following the introduction of liver.
+Secreting organs are beneficial in providing additional essential nutrients that raw liver does not provide.
+Raw secreting organs, particularly kidneys, provide every B vitamin in substantial amounts and is an excellent source of certain minerals like selenium.

-Different secreting organs from multiple animal species will yield varying nutrient levels.
+Different secreting organs from various animal species will yield varying nutrient levels.
 On average, beef kidney and pork kidney are the easiest other organ options to source in ethnic markets.

 Calculate Ingredient Amounts

 It is recommended to slowly introduce secreting organs in step three of the transition process.
 A slow introduction is a proactive measure to prevent gastrointestinal (GI) upset.